What Do You Call Someone From Colorado

 Q: What should I do if I accidentally use the wrong term?
 A: Simply apologize, correct yourself, and move on.
 Most people will appreciate your willingness to learn and be respectful.

 Q: Is there a difference in how younger and older generations view these terms?
 A: Anecdotally, younger generations may be more flexible and inclusive in their use of "Coloradan," while older generations may place more emphasis on the distinction of being a "Colorado Native."
-However, this is not a hard and fast rule.
+That said, this is not a hard and fast rule.

 Q: Where can I learn more about Colorado's culture and identity?
 A: Local museums, historical societies, and online forums are great resources.
 Engaging with local communities and attending cultural events can also provide valuable insights.